James Wellwood “Whitey” Basson, is the former Managing Director and Chief Executive of Shoprite Holdings Ltd, the largest food retailer in Africa.

 During that time, he developed a passion for rebuilding troubled companies and his first major acquisition was the Half Price Group, which he integrated into Pep Stores.
 During 1979 Basson reached agreement with the Pep Stores board to actively identify acquisition opportunities or start a new venture in the food retailing business.
 This suited his passion for trading in fast moving consumer goods.
 During November of 1979 he was able to acquire a small 8-store Western Cape grocer, named Shoprite, from the Rogut family.
 This was the start of the development of a dominant supermarket group in Africa.

 During 1980 the company was restructured; some of the old stores were closed and new stores were opened.
-In that period, he realised that the corporate identity of the company had to be changed and that to grow the company at its maximum speed the focus had to be targeted towards the middle to lower LSM market, which by far represented the largest portion of the economically active population of South Africa.
-He however realised that to achieve his goals, acquisitions and turnarounds of struggling companies had to be a priority.
-At the same time Shoprite lacked growth potential for new openings as, it was not considered by the majority of property developers as anchor tenant due to the size and limited advertising spend of the company.
+In that period, he realised the corporate identity of the company had to change and that to grow the company at its maximum speed the focus had to be targeted towards the middle to lower LSM market, which by far represented the largest portion of the economically active population of South Africa.
+However, he realised that to achieve his goals, the acquisition and turnarounds of struggling companies had to be a priority.
+At the same time Shoprite lacked growth potential for new openings as, it was not considered by the majority of property developers as an anchor tenant owing to its size and limited advertising spend.

 Basson’s first acquisition was six old Ackermans food stores, which were controlled by the Edgars Group, in 1984.
-During the late 1980’s one of the most dominant players in the Western Cape, the 27 store Grand Bazaars Group, came up for sale and a deal with Shoprite was almost concluded.
+In the late 1980s, one of the most dominant players in the Western Cape - the 27-store Grand Bazaars Group - came up for sale and a deal with Shoprite was almost concluded.
 But the opportunity was lost in the closing stages when it was sold to Basson’s good friend Carlos dos Santos, who then operated a wholesale company out of Gauteng.

-During the 1980’s the company tested the waters in rural markets and started slowly closing in on cities.
-By 1998 the company had tentacles out in the North Western Cape and as far afield as the most Northern areas in Mpumalanga and other areas where the market was big enough to quietly creep in under the radar screens of the major supermarkets, which at that stage was dominated by the Pick ‘n Pay, OK Bazaars and Checkers.
+During the 1980s the company tested the waters in rural markets and started slowly closing in on cities.
+By 1998 it had tentacles out in the North Western Cape and as far afield as the most northern areas in Mpumalanga and other areas where the market was big enough to quietly creep in under the radar of the major supermarkets, which at that stage was dominated by the Pick ‘n Pay, OK Bazaars and Checkers.

 In 1990 Basson approached Dos Santos and bought Grand Bazaars at what was considered an even better price than the original deal.